 We digested phenol-chloroform-extracted DNA down to single nucleosides using the NEB Nucleoside Digestion kit (see our full protocol for details).
 We used a short gradient to quickly screen and a long gradient to precisely resolve peaks.
-The short run is 10 minutes, and uses an isocratic gradient at 100% 20 mM ammonium acetate pH 5.4 and 20% MeOH.
-The long run is 90 minutes, and uses an isocratic gradient at 100% 20 mM ammonium acetate pH 5.4 and 1% MeOH.
+The short run is 10 minutes and uses an isocratic gradient at 100% 20 mM ammonium acetate pH 5.4 and 20% MeOH.
+The long run is 90 minutes and uses an isocratic gradient at 100% 20 mM ammonium acetate pH 100% 20 mM ammonium acetate pH 5.4 and 20% MeOH.
+The long run is 90 minutes and uses an isocratic gradient at 100% 20 mM ammonium acetate pH 5.4 and 1% MeOH.
 We ran each sample in triplicate.
 More details about our HPLC methods can be found in this protocol.